-This large number of young novices still in formation poses its own (happy) challenge to the order to provide food and housing.
-The rector of the seminary of Saint Basil in Lviv has therefore turned to us once again this year for financial help, since prices are rising in Ukraine and the order has to find money to pay for electricity, gas, food, medicines, clothing and all the daily needs of the novices – which also include the salaries of the seminary teaching staff.
-In addition to the 48 seminarians of the Order of Saint Basil, there are four young Redemptorist novices also undergoing training at the seminary, though not living there, since they continue to live in their own monastery.
-Altogether, we are helping with $36,000.
-Will you join in funding the training of these future priests and monks in Ukraine?
+The number of novices in formation poses its own joyful challenge to the order, which must provide food and housing.
+The rector of the seminary has turned to us for financial assistance, since prices are rising in Ukraine, and the order must pay for the novices’ daily needs and the teaching staff’s salaries.
+Plus, there are four young Redemptorist novices undergoing training at the seminary.

+We have offered the order $36,000.
+Will you help to fund the training of future priests and monks in Ukraine?

-We are sure they will remember you in their grateful prayers.
+We are sure they will remember you in their prayers.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.